bbauska/JS-Notes4Pros/README.md

 // Something went wrong,
 // promise has been rejected with "reason"
 });
-Note: Calling promise.then(.) and promise.catch(.) on the same promise might result in an Uncaught exception in Promise if an error occurs, either while executing the promise or inside one of the callbacks, so the preferred way would be to attach the next listener on the promise returned by the previous then / catch.
+Note: Calling promise.then(...) and promise.catch(...) on the same promise might result in an Uncaught exception in Promise if an error occurs, either while executing the promise or inside one of the callbacks, so the preferred way would be to attach the next listener on the promise returned by the previous then / catch.
 Alternatively, both callbacks can be attached in a single call to then: